We all know Scooby-Doo and his mystery-solving gang, but have you ever stopped and wondered what kind of dog is Scooby-Doo? Well, we are here to help.

 So, here's the short answer: Scooby-Doo is a Great Dane.

 Of course, without us having to tell you, many of you might have already suspected Scooby-Doo is, in fact, a Great Dane.
-However, you dog lovers might notice that Scooby-Doo doesn't exactly look like (or act like) the classic Great Dane.
+However, you dog lovers might notice that our Scooby Snack-loving member of Mystery Inc. doesn't exactly look like (or act like) a real-life Great Dane.
 Scooby-Doo's creator, Iwao Takamoto, drew Scooby-Doo based on the ideal features of the Great Dane, but then to create the endearing canine, he went the opposite direction to give us the Scooby-Doo we know and love today.

 The Scoob-unique features of this male Great Dane are no accident.
 After speaking to a Great Dane breeder and learning the ideal features in this breed of dog, Takamoto decided to give Scooby-Doo all opposite features to make it more comical.